Ovijavi/WEEK1/README.md

-## Hangout
+## Hangout App

 ### App Description
-App that chooses places where people can meet based on their individual locations.
-People can vote on locations and app can chose from select locations
+Everyday we are hanging out with our friends.
+All the time people have problem to decide where they want to go.
+This app chooses places where people can meet based on their individual/group location.
+People can look up for popular or fun location, vote and decide where they will go today.

 ### App Idea Evaluation